Over 25 actionable festive packaging tips

 Christmas packaging supplies include limited-edition promotional packs, eCommerce boxes, postal packs, and other retail packaging.
 Secondary packaging, including tapes, void fill, labels, document wallets, bags, and so on, must not be overlooked either.
 You may also need cardboard POS stands and other promotional display items.

-Ensure you purchase all your packaging supplies in suitable volumes for your forecasted sales performance.
+Ensure you purchase all of your packaging supplies in suitable volumes for your forecasted sales performance.

 Staff

-Put simply, comprehensive training for your staff helps your packaging operations run as smoothly as possible.
+Put simply, comprehensive staff training helps your packaging operations run as smoothly as possible.

-It is also essential for any temporary staff you employ to benefit from at least some basic training—something many businesses often overlook.
+It is also essential that any temporary staff you employ receive at least some basic training, something many businesses often overlook.

 Staff efficiency (packing)